ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ∃ x isSweet(x)
 ```

-We would read it as: "there exists at least one candy bar x where x is sweet", or, more compactly, as "there exists at least one sweet candy bar".
+We would read it as: *there exists at least one candy bar x where x is sweet*, or, more compactly, as *there exists at least one sweet candy bar*.

 ## Early examples